avi1299/LC_Analysis/README.md

 # Liquid Crystal Analysis
-Creating a pipeline to analyse Opto-Electric Switching Data of Liquid Crystals
+This is pipeline to analyse Opto-Electric Switching Data of Liquid Crystals.
+This code was written to perform **quick analysis** of Liquid Crystal Opto-Electric Response Times and plot graphs of the same using **commonly available open-source tools and libraries.**
+Apart from the **higher quality graphs** generated, the Data Processing and plotting time and for each file reduces from 5 min to less than a second.
 ___

 ## Setup